Mister Donut: Japan

 In Japan, the Mister Donut franchise is owned by Duskin Co., Ltd., a part of the Mitsui conglomerate.
-Mister Donut is the largest donut franchise chain in Japan, with a total of 961 retails shops operating as of March 2021.
+Mister Donut is the largest donut franchise chain in Japan, with a total of 961 retail shops operating as of March 2021.
 Keiji Chiba, who was Duskin Company's general manager and director of food industries, adjusted the recipes and gave a higher class image so the company would be successful in the Japanese market.
-Prior to the introduction of Mister Donut, Japanese perceived doughnuts as being snacks for children.
+Before the introduction of Mister Donut, the Japanese perceived doughnuts as being snacks for children.

 The Star wrote in 2007 that "Mister Donut has gained a following among mostly younger Japanese for its American-style doughnuts, decor and music, becoming the country's biggest donut chain."
 On September 13, 2013, a survey by the Japanese retail research company, Softbrain Field, surveyed close to 6000 Japanese citizens of all ages on their favorite fast food restaurant.
 Mister Donut came in third, at 17%, behind McDonald's at 33% and MOS Burger at 25%.